NERSC/sc18-dl-tutorial/README.md

    We have provided SLURM scripts to make this as simple as possible.
    To run the simple CNN training on CIFAR10 on a single KNL node, simply do:\
    `sbatch scripts/cifar_cnn.sh`
+    * **Important:** the first time you run a CIFAR10 example, it will autmoatically download the dataset.
+If you have more than one job attempting this download simultaneously it will likely fail.

 6. Check on the status of your job by running `sqs`.
    Once the job starts running, you should see the output start to appear in the